 A New Way to Select our Board of Trustees

-Based on feedback from our public hearings on September 9 and 23, a professional demographer has created draft maps to be reviewed for further input on whether the map reflects the community’s preferences.
+Based on feedback from our public hearings and community meetings, a professional demographer created draft maps to be reviewed for further input on whether the map reflected the community’s preferences.

 The district will be divided into trustee areas and one governing board member will be elected by the registered voters in that particular trustee area.
 Therefore, voters will decide only between candidates that live in their own area.
 Adhering to California’s laws (the California Voting Rights Act, known as CVRA), our district is embarking on a process to establish a map of the specific areas for each trustee position available on the Board of Trustees.
 The concept is simple: each area elects one trustee.
 Under the new system, candidates will be elected by equally populated “trustee areas.”